stacken/w3/stacken/pages/forum.en.md

 -->

 {{% 2split-start %}}
+# Matrix
+Stacken runs a [Matrix](https://www.matrix.org) server where we have several chat rooms.
+The room **#stacken:stacken.kth.se** is public and open for all, you don't have to be a member in Stacken nor study at KTH to join our channel.

 # XMPP
 Stacken has a chatroom at KTH's [XMPP](https://xmpp.org/) server on **stacken@chat.kth.se**.
 Here we talk about everything that has with Stacken to do.
 This is also our primary out-of-band channel i.e. it works even if our server hall is offline.

 You don't have to be a member in Stacken nor study at KTH to join our channel.
 Are you a KTH student and don't have a Jabber account?
 You can create one at [KTH's Jabber page](https://www.lan.kth.se/xmpp.html).

-# Matrix
-Stacken runs a [Matrix](https://www.matrix.org) server where we have several chat rooms.
-The room **#stacken:stacken.kth.se** is public and open for all, you don't have to be a member in Stacken nor study at KTH to join our channel. #stacken:stacken.kth.se is mirrowed with the XMPP room stacken@chat.kth.se.
+This room is mirrored with the matrix room #stacken:stacken.kth.se.

 # IRC
 Stacken have a [#stackenkth](/club/irc/) at Freenode.
 The channel is to well used but it's a easy way to say *hi*.
 We mosly use this room for specific events.

+This room is mirrored with the matrix room #stacken:stacken.kth.se.

 # E-mail
 <stacken@stacken.kth.se> is a generic list, everything Stacken, talk about problems, fun things to do or just the weather.
 This list contains both members and non-members.